There are many different types of finance on offer and with each working slightly differently it can often be tricky to understand what’s what.

 It’s simple to follow.
 You would pay a deposit followed by monthly payments, with interest included, and at the end of the agreement, you have the option to own the car if you pay an ‘Optional Final Payment fee.’

 How does HP work?

 The initial deposit is usually at least 10% of what the car is priced.
 This can either be paid in cash or as a part-exchange, or both.
 Once this is paid, you will begin paying the monthly payments for a fixed period of time and at the end of the agreement, you can pay the ‘Option Fee’, which will give you full ownership of the vehicle.

 Who is HP suitable for?

-Hire Purchase is a great option for both private and business customers, especially if you want to own the vehicle at the end of the agreement.
+Hire Purchase is a great choice for both private and business customers, especially if you want to own the vehicle at the end of the agreement.

 Benefits of HP

-To learn more about car finance, call us today to discuss your options and we will help you get started.
+To learn more about car finance, call us here at Macklin Motors today to discuss your options and we will help you get started.